bishopcurtisj/honeybee/docs/TO-DO.md

 ## High Level
 - [ ] Vectorize as many loops as possible
 	- [ ] `vmap`: need to learn more
+- [ ] Need to set up handling for when there are no agents who use a learning/info function
+- [ ] Need to set up results tracking and reporting, right now the trades are discarded.
 - [x] Refactor to split functions into their own modules, i.e. demand.py, objective.py, spread.py for now it's fine, but as more options are added it'll get messy.
 It'll also be easier for other people to navigate.
 - [ ] Update Jax implementation
 - [x] Revisit Experiment.trade() to decide how to induce variance across repetitions without dividend variance.
 There definitely will be stochasticity, but I want to formalize and understand it better.